-- (1) Represents the grant date fair value for each share-based compensation award granted during the year, calculated in accordance with FASB ASC Topic 718.
-The assumptions used in determining the grant date fair value of these awards are set forth in Note 10 to our consolidated financial statements, which are included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 filed with the SEC.
-As of December 31, 2022, our directors had the following stock awards outstanding: Mr. Berlinghieri 2,100 RSUs; Mr. Miller 2,100 RSUs; Ms. Rogge 2,100 RSUs; Mr. Seams 2,100 RSUs; Ms. Su 2,100 RSUs; and Ms. Tsingos 2,100 RSUs. - (2) Messrs.
-Brown and Rhine did not stand for re-election to the Board on May 10, 2022. - (3) Mr. Kelley did not join the Board until January 2023.
+- (1) Due to the change in May 2024 to a quarterly payment schedule for director cash compensation, only three quarterly payments were made in 2024.
+Consequently the Fees Earned or Paid in Cash are lower than the annual cash compensation amounts for the Board.
+In future years, Fees Earned or Paid in Cash will reflect four quarterly payments. - (2) Represents the grant date fair value for each share-based compensation award granted during the year, calculated in accordance with FASB ASC Topic 718.
+The assumptions used in determining the grant date fair value of these awards are set forth in Note 10 to our consolidated financial statements, which are included in our Annual Report on Form 10-K for the fiscal year ended December 28, 2024 filed with the SEC.
+As of December 28, 2024, our directors had the following stock awards outstanding: Mr. Berlinghieri 809 RSUs; Mr. Kelley 809 RSUs; Ms. Lynch 809 RSUs; Mr. Miller 809 RSUs; Dr. Schwartz 661 RSUs; Mr. Seams 809 RSUs; Ms. Su 809 RSUs; and Ms. Tsingos 809 RSUs. - (3) Ms. Rogge did not stand for reelection to the Board in 2024. - (4) Dr. Schwartz joined the Board in July 2024.